 Seljalandsfoss Waterfall

-Seljalandsfoss waterfall is considered an iconic stop on the South Coast sightseeing route, in large part due to the fact that visitors can actually walk behind the cascading water here.
-This makes the feature particularly beloved by nature photographers who jump at the chance to snapshot the waterfall from behind.
+Seljalandsfoss waterfall is considered an iconic stop on the South Coast sightseeing route, because visitors can walk behind the cascading water.
+This makes the feature particularly beloved by nature photographers.
+They jump at the chance to capture the waterfall from behind.

 Standing at an impressive 197 feet (60 m) high, Seljalandsfoss is one of Iceland's most iconic waterfalls.
-Its water originates from the volcanic glacier Eyjafjallajokull, a name many recognize due to its 2010 eruption.
-This eruption not only disrupted European air traffic but also played a pivotal role in sparking Iceland's tourism boom.
+Its water originates from the Eyjafjallajokull Glacier, a name many recognize due to its 2010 eruption.
+This eruption not only disrupted European air traffic but also played an important role in sparking Iceland's tourism boom.

-Visitors to Seljalandsfoss will often continue north along the trail until they discover Gljufrabui waterfall, another small cascade hidden away inside of a gorge in these ancient sea cliffs.
+Visitors to Seljalandsfoss will often continue north along the trail until they discover Gljufrabui Waterfall, another small cascade hidden away inside a gorge in these ancient sea cliffs.
 Once again, photographers jump at the chance to photograph Gljufrabui and its unique surroundings.

-Join a magnificent south coast tour on a small bus from Reykjavik and visit this iconic landmark along with other must-see attractions along the south.
-You can also opt to explore this beautiful waterfall at your own pace in this one-week self-drive tour along the south of Iceland.
+Join a small-group South Coast tour from Reykjavik and visit this iconic landmark along with other must-see attractions along the south.
+You can also opt to explore this beautiful waterfall at your own pace on a one-week self-drive tour along the south of Iceland.

 - See also: Top 20 Beautiful Waterfalls of Iceland.